Reverse Information Projections and Optimal E-statistics: Optimal E -statistics

 The results on the existence of optimal \E-statistics displayed in this section bear similarities with work concurrently done by Zhang et al.~\cite{zhang2023exact}.
 In particular, they show that if $\mathcal{C}$ is a convex polytope, then there exists an \E-statistic in the form of a likelihood ratio between two unspecified measures.
 Since a convex polytope contains the uniform mixture of its vertices, which can be shown to have finite information gain, this also follows from our Proposition~\ref{prop:convhull}.
 However, the techniques used to prove their results appear to be of a completely different nature than the ones used in this paper, as they rely mostly on classical results in convex geometry together with results on optimal transport (and with these techniques, they provide various other results incomparable to ours).

-In the case of compact alternative they furthermore discuss a property which they refer to as nontrivial \E-power, and which can be seen as an analogue to the classical property of `unbiasedness' for tests based on p-values.
+In the case of compact alternative they furthermore discuss a property which they refer to as nontrivial \E-power.
 That is, if the alternative is a convex polytope $\mathcal{A}$, then at least one of their \E-statistics in the form of a likelihood ratio satisfies $\inf_{P\in \mathcal{A}} \int_\Omega \ln E \, \mathrm{d}P > 0$.
 We now show that the existence of such an \E-statistic also follows from our results.
-In fact, if $\mathcal{A}$ is any convex set (not just a polytope) such that $\inf_{P\in \mathcal{A}} D(P\|\mathcal{C})<\infty$, then (as \cite{zhang2023exact} point out) a similar result is already implied by Gr\"unwald et al.~\cite{Grunwald2023} as long as the infimum is achieved on the left.
+In fact, if $\mathcal{A}$ is any convex set (not just a polytope) such that $\inf_{P\in \mathcal{A}} D(P\|\mathcal{C})<\infty$, then (as \cite{zhang2023exact} point out) a similar result is already implied by Gr\"unwald et al.~\cite{grunwald2024} as long as the infimum is achieved on the left.
 Indeed, they show that the likelihood ratio of the distribution that achieves the infimum and its RIPr is an \E-statistic that has nontrivial \E-power.
 This leaves the case that $\inf_{P\in \mathcal{A}} D(P\|\mathcal{C})=\infty$.
 Indeed, the current work implies that also in this case, an \E-statistic with nontrivial (in fact, infinite) \E-power exists, as long as $\mathcal{A}$ is a convex polytope.
 That is, if we use $P^*$ to denote the uniform mixture of the vertices of $\mathcal{A}$, then for any vertex $P\in\mathcal{C}$, we have that